awnonbhowmik/NYC_MV_Collisions_Crashes/README.md

 # Motor Vehicle Collisions - NYC Dataset

-This repository contains data on motor vehicle collisions in New York City, sourced from [Data.gov](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes).
-The dataset provides information on crash locations, vehicles involved, contributing factors, and outcomes, such as injuries and fatalities.
-This project focuses on performing Exploratory Data Analysis (EDA) and applying predictive analytics to identify trends and insights regarding vehicle collisions in NYC.
+This repository contains data on motor vehicle collisions in New York City (sourced from [Data.gov](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes).), focused on information such as crash dates, times, and details on injuries and fatalities among pedestrians, cyclists, and motorists.
+This project leverages Exploratory Data Analysis (EDA) to reveal patterns in collisions and applies predictive analytics to forecast high-risk periods and factors contributing to injuries and fatalities.

 ## Dataset Overview

 The dataset includes various features, such as:
-- **Date and Time**: When the collision occurred.
+- **Date and Time**: Specific date and time of the crash.
-- **Location**: The incident's Borough, latitude, and longitude.
-- **Involved Parties**: Number of persons, pedestrians, cyclists, and motorists involved.
-- **Contributing Factors**: Factors like driver inattention, unsafe speed, or vehicle failure.
-- **Injuries and Fatalities**: Count of people injured or killed.
+- **Injuries and Fatalities**: Total count of injured or killed individuals, including breakdowns for pedestrians, cyclists, and motorists.
-- **Vehicles**: Types of vehicles involved in the collision.
+- **Categorical Time Intervals**: Defined intervals such as Morning Commute, School Hours, and Evening for detailed analysis.

 ## Project Objectives

 1. **Exploratory Data Analysis (EDA)**:
-    - Clean and preprocess the data to handle missing or inconsistent entries.
+   - Clean and preprocess data for consistency.
-    - Visualize data to uncover trends, patterns, and correlations (e.g., heatmaps, bar charts).
+   - Visualize data to understand trends, patterns, and correlations.
-    - Identify high-risk areas, times, or conditions for vehicle collisions.
+   - Identify high-risk time intervals, such as Morning Commute or School Hours, for crashes.
-    - Explore the impact of different contributing factors on collision outcomes.
+   - Analyze the impact of time and location on injuries and fatalities.

 2. **Predictive Analytics**:
-    - Build machine learning models to predict a collision's likelihood of injuries or fatalities based on location, time, and contributing factors.
+   - Build machine learning models to predict the likelihood of injuries or fatalities based on time intervals and contributing factors.
-    - Evaluate the model performance using accuracy, precision, recall, and other relevant metrics.
+   - Evaluate models using performance metrics such as accuracy, precision, and recall.
-    - Use the models to suggest preventive measures or insights for improving traffic safety.
+   - Use model insights to suggest preventive measures to enhance road safety in NYC.

 ## Tools & Technologies

 - **Languages**: Python
 - **Libraries**:
    - Data Analysis: `pandas`, `numpy`
    - Data Visualization: `matplotlib`, `seaborn`, `plotly`
    - Machine Learning: `scikit-learn`
-- **Jupyter Notebooks**: For data exploration and modeling.
+- **Jupyter Notebooks**: For data exploration, EDA, and predictive modeling.

 ## Installation & Setup